Gunmen targeted Australia’s Jewish community in a deadly mass shooting. Here’s what we know

 Hero praised

-A bystander who wrestled a gun from one of the alleged attackers during the shooting has been identified as Ahmed al Ahmed, 43, whose refugee parents had just arrived from Syria, according to Australian officials and media.
+The bystander who wrestled a gun from one of the alleged attackers during the shooting was identified on Monday as Ahmed al Ahmed, 43, whose refugee parents had just arrived from Syria, according to Australian officials and media.

 Dramatic footage of the confrontation, which has been viewed millions of times on social media, showed Ahmed crouching behind a car, then launching himself at the gunman who had just fired his weapon.